Regular procedure

 Legal aid is available for appeals, subject to a means test and in England and Wales a merits test, and availability of a representative.
 This means some appellants appear unrepresented.[55]

 The low fixed fee and the significant jump to achieve an hourly rate both put pressure on conscientious representatives.
 The low fixed fee at these pre-appeal stages also makes it difficult to conduct a thorough examination of a complex case.
 The grant of legal aid for appeal depends on this assessment by the lawyer, and the award of legal aid contracts by the Legal Aid Agency depends on performance indicators including success at appeals.
-While dedicated lawyers continue to do high quality work, the system operates to discourage less scrupulous lawyers from granting legal aid at appeal and makes it difficult for quality representatives to stay in business with high standards.[47]
-Delays in decision making have also made claiming fees more difficult, although guidance was issued in 2022 aimed at easing this pressure.[48]
+The system makes it difficult for representatives to stay in business.[58]
+Delays in decision making have also made claiming fees more difficult, although guidance was issued in 2022 aimed at easing this pressure.[59]

 Legal assistance is not provided at the AIU or at the port of entry.
 Free legal assistance (funded as described above) is limited to advising the asylum seeker before and immediately after their asylum interview.
 This may include making additional written representations to the Home Office, which as a matter of usual policy are only allowed within five days after the interview.
 With some exceptions (including unaccompanied children and people who lack capacity), there is no public funding for a legal representative to attend the asylum interview.[60]

-New legal procedures, including appeals, arising from the Nationality and Borders Act have prompted a consultation on the renumeration for legal advice and representation in this regard; these include Priority Removal Notices (a truncated system of appealing removal) and appeals against decisions made by the National Age Assessment Board.
-The consultation closed in September and results have yet to be announced.[56]
+New legal procedures arising from the Nationality and Borders Act prompted another consultation on renumeration for legal advice and representation under the Act; these include Priority Removal Notices (a truncated system of appealing removal) and appeals against decisions made by the National Age Assessment Board.
+Neither of these processes are in force yet.

 The pressures described above do not apply in Scotland, where fees are not fixed, and there is no merits test for representing at a first appeal.
 For an appeal to the UT (IAC) where the FTT (IAC) has not given permission to appeal, a lawyer in Scotland must assess the merits of the case, and payment may be disallowed if the Scottish Legal Aid Board takes a different view.

-The amount that is payable per case in England and Wales has been reduced steadily over a period of years.
+The amount that is payable per case in England and Wales was reduced in 2012 and has not been increased since.
 The Legal Aid, Sentencing and Punishment of Offenders Act (LASPO) 2012 took immigration advice out of scope for all except asylum and trafficking.
-A legal challenge in regulation to children in immigration proceedings was settled before it reached the court and the law in relation to this was changed as a consequence; the Immigration Rules were changed to this effect on 25th October 2019.[57]
-The difficulties and constrictions applied by the system of contracted providers by region, based on historical data, result in a general feeling that there is insufficient supply to meet the demand.
-The ‘market’ approach to the provision of legally aided immigration advice has been criticised in a key academic study.[58]
+A legal challenge in regulation to children in immigration proceedings was settled before it reached the court and the law in relation to this was changed as a consequence; the Immigration Rules were changed to this effect on 25th October 2019.[69]
+The difficulties and constrictions applied by the system of contracted providers by region, based on historical data, result there being insufficient supply to meet the demand.
+The ‘market’ approach to the provision of legally aided immigration advice has been criticised in a key academic study.[70]

 [1] Home Office, Asylum decision making guidance (asylum instructions), available at: http://bit.ly/1Q7pK5Z.